-Chartres is a gorgeous country town only 1h from Paris by train from Montparnasse station, only 10 minutes on the line 13 metro from us.
+Chartres is a gorgeous country town only 1h from Paris by train from Montparnasse station.
 The town boasts a UNESCO world Heritage listed Cathedral and, when asking a guide what I could learn from him in an hour he replied that he couldn't show me the entire Cathedral but he could explain 1 of the windows... overwhelming!